THE DOO-WAH RIDERS - LEGENDARY

 The Doo-Wah Riders have been based in Southern California for over 40 years.
 They possess the rare combination of many years of experience and youthful energy, fired by a love for what they do.
 The Doo-Wahs are country, with a unique, original sound.
 They define their sound as "high energy country with a cajun twist".
 Showcasing ultra-tight musicianship and powerful arrangements of classic and original songs, The Doo-Wah Riders are great showmen and are enjoyed by audiences across the country as well as in Europe and beyond.

 The band celebrated its 40th year in 2018.
 How did it all begin you ask?
 Well, one night after playing music at a friend's house, Kenny Lee Benson and Lindy Rasmussen stood in the parking lot and talked about country music until the wee hours of the morning.
 They found that they had a mutual passion for Bob Wills, Asleep at the Wheel, Guy Clark and, of course, Emmylou Harris, and decided to put a band together just for "laughs."

 Awards and Accomplishments:

 - The Doo-Wah Riders celebrated their 40th Anniversary in 2018!

 - The Doo-Wah Riders appeared in the movie "Basic Instinct", starring Michael Douglas and Sharon Stone.
-They were featured doing one of their own songs, "Glowing in the Ashes"
+They were featured performing one of their own songs, "Glowing in the Ashes"